szdiy/szdiyCam/README.md

 			ln -s /usr/lib/python2.7/dist-packages/libexiv2python.so venv/lib/python2.7/site-packages/
 			ln -s /usr/lib/python2.7/dist-packages/pyexiv2 venv/lib/python2.7/site-packages/
 6. copy `credentials.py.sample` to `credentials.py`.
 You will need to arrange your own picture API server there.
 The sample used [QiNiu](qiniu.com) and a custom written API image server backend which is not part of this project.
-But it can be easily extended for other image uploading service such as [Imagur API](https://api.imgur.com)
+But it can be easily extended for other image uploading service such as [Imagur API](https://api.imgur.com) by creating your own uploading functions.

 7. If you get a [QiNiu](qiniu.com) API key successfully setup in step 6, you can now run without any issues